Tanzania and Japan have signed two deals totaling 30.6 billion TZS that will improve access to clean water and widen a road in Tanzania. Japan…

 Tanzania Water Quality

-During 2013/14, water quality test results reported by regional WSSAs through the MajIs system showed that compliance to E-Coli standards was 84% while compliance to residual chlorine requirements was 86%.
+During 2013/14, water quality test results reported by regional WSSAs through the MajIs Water Utilities Information Syste showed that compliance to E-Coli standards was 84% while compliance with residual chlorine requirements was 86%.

-For DAWASCO, compliance to E-Coli requirements was 73% while compliance to residual chlorine requirements was 82%.
+For DAWASCO, compliance with E-Coli requirements was 73% while compliance with residual chlorine requirements was 82%.

 Tanzania Wastewater Quality

 A total of 10 out of the 23 regional WSSAs have sewerage systems.
-Data reported by these regional WSSAs revealed that compliance to Biochemical Oxygen Demand (BOD5) and Chemical Oxygen Demand (COD) requirements was 72% and 71%, respectively.
+Data reported by these regional WSSAs reveal that compliance with Biochemical Oxygen Demand (BOD5) and Chemical Oxygen Demand (COD) requirements is 72% and 71%, respectively.

-In 2007, according to The National Household Budget Surveys, 93% of Tanzanians had some form of latrine, but only 3% had a flush toilet.
+It is estimated that about 93% of Tanzanians have access to some form of latrine, but only 3% have a flush toilet.